donovanmuller/icodejava-spring-bootch-scdf-stream/README.md

-# Spring Cloud Data Flow - Stream
+# Spring Cloud Data Flow - Stream (using OpenShift deploy server)

 This project is a demo from my I Code Java 2016 talk entitled "Stream is the new batch"